-We had just returned to New Jersey from a vacation.
+We had just returned to New Jersey with our brand new motorhome.
 We both had to go back to work in a few days.
 As you might imagine, year round RV parks are few and far between in NJ.
 Even further and fewer were those within commuting distance of our jobs.

 So with no other choice of where to stay, we parked outside the office for the night, and prayed we would wake up to a very sunny day.
 With a little luck, the ice would melt long enough for us to dash in and get the coach situated.

 The next day did in fact turn sunny.
 So we decided to try to get to the site.
 We did not dash however.

 There had been some melting, but just enough to glaze the underlying ice and gravel.
 We crept cautiously and had to make a few dicey stops on the slippery surface.

 At one point, a stop left us with the CB antenna caught on an overhead wire.
 (We noted the low wires, as another premonition of the sub-standard amenities offered at this "only game in town" campground).

 Jose artfully climbed to the motorhome roof to lift the wire over the antenna, so we could proceed the rest of the way on the downhill slope to our site.
 By this time we had an audience of campers looking on to watch whether we made it.
 Thank God for traction control and ABS.